fullstackopen-2019/fullstackopen-2019.github.io/src/content/1/en/part1a.md

 There are a few ways to define functions in Javascript.
 Here we will use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which are described in a newer version of Javascript known as [EcmaScript 6](http://es6-features.org/#Constants), also called ES6.

-Because the function consist of only a single expression we have used a shorthand, which represents this piece of code:
+We have used a shorthand, because the function does nothing but return a value created in a single expression.
+The following is the long-form of our previous code snippet:

 ```js
 const App = () => {